TL;DR

 - How it Works for School Fees: You could set up a policy to pay out £15,000 a year.
 If you were diagnosed with a critical illness 5 years into a 20-year term, the policy would pay your family £15,000 every year for the remaining 15 years, directly covering the fees.
 This provides a direct income replacement for the specific cost, removing the need to manage a large lump sum.

 For ongoing costs like school fees, a specialist product like Family Income Benefit with a critical illness element can be a superior and more tailored solution.
-An expert adviser can model both options to see which best suits your family's needs and budget.
+An expert adviser can model both options to see which suits your family's needs and budget.

 The Hidden Threat: How Inflation Erodes Your Children's Future